MuhammadHammad-QA/Project/README.md

 ### CI/CD

-The project includes a CI/CD pipeline configuration in .github/workflows/ci-cd-pipeline.yml.
+The project includes a CI/CD pipeline configuration in .github/workflows/push-pipeline.yml and pull-pipeline.yml.

 ### Postman